 - Eating enough protein to support muscle (check out this blog post about how to get enough protein without feeling like you’re eating meat nonstop)

 Reaching your ideal female body fat percentage is in the “simple but not easy” category.

 But trust me: if you keep track of what you’re doing, consistently implement effective nutrition strategies (like increasing your protein and monitoring portions), stay on top of your workouts, and get active outside of formal exercise… you’ll see the results that you want.

 We’ve been talking about health.
 Now let’s talk about image, and what different body fat percentages look like on a person.

 To ballpark it…

 If you are less than 21% body fat, you will look very lean – magazine cover lean.
 It’s hard to maintain this body composition, so many women only “lean out” for short periods of time for a photoshoot or event.
-This is usually the point where you can see super-defined abs and glutes.
+This is usually the point where you can see super-defined muscles all over.
 Getting this lean takes so much work that I don’t like to see women striving to maintain it, and to be frank, it’s usually not worth it.
 We’re talking about a lot of exercise and a lot of sacrifice.